-Bea Kaplan (Preschool, Drawing, Mixed Media, Printmaking) B.F.A., Carnegie-Mellon University, concentrations in printmaking and drawing.
-Art experience: art teacher, gallery director, mural project coordinator, and therapeutic recreation program instructor.
-Teaching experience: Westtown School, Westtown, PA; Tower Hill School, Wilmington, DE; Friends School, Mullica Hill, NJ; The Winchester Thurston School, Pittsburgh, PA; The Carnegie, Museum of Art, The Children’s Room, Pittsburgh, PA; Allegheny County – Association for Children.
+Bea Kaplan (she/her) Ceramics, Painting, Drawing, Mixed Media, Printmaking | B.F.A., Carnegie-Mellon University, concentrations in printmaking and drawing.
+Bea has a range of experience in the art world including being an art teacher, gallery director, mural project coordinator, and therapeutic recreation program instructor.
+She has provided art instruction at multiple schools in the Tri-state region of Pennsylvania, Delaware, and New Jersey including Westtown School, Tower Hill School, Friends School of Mullica Hill, NJ; The Winchester Thurston School, Pittsburgh, The Carnegie, Museum of Art, The Children’s Room, Pittsburgh, and Allegheny County – Association for Children.

-Erika Matyok (Drawing, Painting) Erika Matyok has had a passion for painting big, vibrant flowers most of her life.
-She is no stranger to large-scale painting and has worked on many of the popular murals seen scattered throughout Philadelphia, including one that appeared on The Rachael Ray Show.
-She currently teaches aspiring young artists at an elementary school in Broomall and runs Fancyhands Designs, which is a company that specializes in custom murals, faux finishes, kids’ rooms and hand-painted furniture.
-Recently Erika led a community mural project in Northern Liberties Philadelphia for “Clean Up Day” 2014.
-“I feel different every time I complete a work of art.
-Each piece holds a different meaning, process, or look.
-It's a positive, and maybe personal, feeling that comes with completing a work of art,” says Matyok.
-“It's a natural instinct for me to paint, draw and design."
+Erika Matyok Drawing, Painting | Erika has enjoyed a passion for painting big, vibrant flowers throughout her life.
+She takes pleasure in large-scale painting projects and has worked on several popular murals that adorn landmarks scattered throughout Philadelphia, including one that appeared on The Rachael Ray Show.
+She currently teaches aspiring young artists at an elementary school in Broomall and runs Fancyhands Designs, a company that specializes in custom murals, faux finishes, kids’ rooms, and hand-painted furniture.
+In 2014, Erika led a community mural project in Northern Liberties Philadelphia for “Clean Up Day”.
+Her large-scale murals emit energy.
+They are filled with imagery and impact.
+"I feel vibrant, alive, and more connected every time I complete a work of art.
+Each piece contains a unique meaning, process, or look.
+It's an affirmation and deeply personal feeling that comes with completion," exudes Erika.
+"It's a natural desire for me to paint, draw, and design."